Arrives at Loyola following two-year stint at UNC Greensboro

 Hasenbank has made an immediate impact since coming to Rogers Park in 2011.
-He's directed the Loyola Cross Country and Track & Field teams to five Horizon League team championships, two top-three Missouri Valley Conference finishes and an astonishing 47 individual league titles that have included twelve meet records.
-He's also overseen the setting of 244 new Loyola All-Time Top-10 marks (127 Indoor/117 Outdoor) during his short time at the university.
+He's directed the Loyola cross country and track & field teams to five Horizon League team championships, two top-three Missouri Valley Conference finishes and an astonishing 66 individual conference titles.
+He's also overseen the setting of 62 school records during his short time at the university.

 Hasenbank has also made a point of establishing Loyola on the national stage.
-24 Ramblers have qualified for regional and national competition since he arrived at Loyola, which includes a stretch of six consecutive NCAA Championship meets with at least one Loyola athlete competing.
-Eight student-athletes have also garnered All-American accolades, the first such honors in 20 years.
+36 Ramblers have qualified for regional and national competition since he arrived at Loyola, which includes a stretch of five consecutive NCAA Championship meets with at least one Loyola athlete competing.
+Nine student-athletes have also garnered All-American accolades, the first such honors since 1992.
 Under Hasenbank's guidance, Loyola athletes have also won titles at prestigious meets including the Drake Relays, Mt.
 SAC Relays and Florida Relays.